Santos Passos Church: Gardens

+The garden farthest from the church, formerly a roundabout, features a stone fountain at its front.
+The garden closest to the church included four granite statues, one at each corner, with the two statues positioned farthest from the church having small fountains built into their pedestals.

+These statues were previously located next to the church, next to the staircase leading up to it.
+They represented the four saints who wrote the epistles, St. Paul, St. Peter, St. James and St. Jude.
+On 18 October 2025 a new statue depicting St. Thomas was inaugurated, with five more planned to be added.

+The gardens, officially called Jardins do Largo da República do Brasil, received the national award for good practices in local administration in 2008.

 Oratories

 The Oratories, also known as Passos, are small temples that form a Way of the Cross, depicting the steps of the Passion of Jesus.
 Within these structures, life-size figures sculpted from polychrome wood vividly portray scenes from the Passion.
 All of the Oratories are constructed using granite and are situated throughout the Historic Centre of Guimarães as part of the Santos Passos Church complex.
 Each oratory is equipped with large wooden exterior shutters allowing them to be securely closed when necessary, as well as a small sign with info about the respective oratory.
 Originally, there was a total of seven different oratories; however, due to the growth of the city, some had to be moved or outright destroyed.
-Nowadays, five Oratories remain: two at the Campo da Feira, one at the Misericórdia Square, one on Santa Maria Street and one at the Carmo Square.
+Five Oratories remain standing: two at the Campo da Feira, one at the Misericórdia Square, one on Santa Maria Street and one at the Carmo Square.

 Materials

 The church's exterior walls are constructed from granite masonry and coated with fine sand on both the exterior and interior surfaces.
 Similarly, the ceilings in the nave and chancel are also plastered.
 The main façade is adorned with azulejos, while the bell towers are constructed using exposed granite masonry.
 Tiled paneling decorates the nave, and both the floor of the nave and the chancel are covered in ceramic mosaic with granite accents.
 The sacristy is clad in oilcloth and its ceiling is finished in stucco.
 The celling also has a wooden structure covered in clay tiles.
 The main staircase and balustrade are made of granite, and so are the four statues on top of the tympanum.